Downtown Sydney skyline with modern skyscrapers and business district, Sydney, Australia

 Harbor Icons

-Morning: Opera House tour (pre-booked, 1 hour).
-Walk through Royal Botanic Gardens to Mrs Macquarie's Chair for photos.
+Morning: Opera House tour (pre-booked).
+Walk through Royal Botanic Gardens to Mrs Macquarie's Chair for classic photos.
 Afternoon: Lunch at Circular Quay, explore The Rocks historic quarter and weekend markets.
-Evening: BridgeClimb at sunset (3.5 hours, pre-booked) or harbor dinner cruise with Opera House views.
+Evening: BridgeClimb at sunset (pre-booked) or harbor dinner cruise with Opera House views.

-Best for: Opera House, Harbour Bridge, ferries, historic pubs, weekend markets, tourist hub
+Best for: Sydney Opera House, Harbour Bridge, historic pubs, ferry terminal

 Bondi Beach